Wirecloud/wirecloud/docs/user_guide.md

 > If you disable the behaviour engine, all components and connections will be
 > squashed into a single view.
 >
-> Take into account that this operation cannot be undo.
+> Take into account that this operation cannot be undone.

 ### Using the behaviour oriented wiring user interface